Union Pacific GE Dash 8 Locomotives

 The third order, 35 units in the UP 9250-9284 group, immediately followed the second order, with delivery beginning in November 1988 and continuing through December.
 The second 9185 was delivered as part of this order and was the first unit shipped, followed by the 9250-9284.

 This third order of Dash 8s included a new feature in the contract for the implementation of GE technical supervisors to oversee the maintenance of Dash 8s at UP's Salt Lake City (Utah) shops.
-Other GE service personnel were concurrently assigned to other maintenance points, such as North Platte, Neb., to attend to the Dash 8 fleet during any unscheduled maintenance and at the regular 92-day inspections.
+Other GE service personnel were concurrently assigned to other maintenance points, such as North Platte, Nebraska, to attend to the Dash 8 fleet during any unscheduled maintenance and at the regular 92-day inspections.
 These GE personnel assured that the Dash 8 fleet received the proper service and OEM (Original Equipment Manufacturer) replacement parts.
 The contract also guaranteed a minimum level of locomotive availability, which is measured for each locomotive per year.
 If the fleet performed better than expected, GE could accumulate reserve horsepower hours which could be drawn upon in the future if the fleet fell short of the guarantee.
 If the availability fell short, and the reserve didn't have sufficient hours, a no-charge lease of the six GE-owned locomotives 9350-9355 in the fifth-order Dash 8-40Cs was used to make up the difference.

-The first serious wreck involving a UP standard cab Dash 8, 9259, occurred on January 25, 1993 at Wallula, Wash.
+The first serious wreck involving a UP standard cab Dash 8, 9259, occurred on January 25, 1993 at Wallula, Washington.
 The unit was returned to service in late 1994 after undergoing wreck damage repair at Conrail's Altoona, Pa., shop.

 The 65 units in the fourth order, 9285-9349, and six units in the fifth order, 9350-9355, are essentially identical to the third order, except for units 9355 and 9285-9291, which were built with GE's new 1716 high-efficiency turbocharger for field testing.
 UP 9350-9355 and 9285-9293 were delivered in December 1988, with the remaining 56 units coming in January and February 1989, bringing the total non-wide nose Dash 8-40C fleet to 256 units.